M3GAN director Gerard Johnstone on sequels, shooting in New Zealand

 The methodology behind M3GAN was largely practical, James Wan and I really wanted to do it practical.
 James loves to do things old-school and use tangible objects and I do too.
 Plus it's good for the actors to be able to have something.
 Full CG characters just aren't there yet.
 I'm sure it's not far off but it's not there yet where you can do it from scratch, so I wanted her to be real.

 She is an incredible, state-of-the-art animatronic doll.
 But she's only really state of the art from the neck up.
-She still required a New Zealand puppeteer to do all the head movements but her microexpressions, the blinking and the smiling and the talking is Cathy and Adrian on these Xbox remotes.
+She still required a New Zealand puppeteer to do all the head movements but her microexpressions, the blinking and the smiling and the talking is Kathy and Adrian from Morot FX on these Xbox remotes.
 On the other side of that is Devon on a mixing board DJing all of her dialogue.

 Actually, on set Kimberley Crossman was the voice of M3GAN.
 I actually have to give some credit to Kimberley because she was the first voice of M3GAN and gave her that sassy personality that carried right through to the movie.
 We needed Jenna Davis because she was just a bit younger and sounded more like an older sister.